pbrisbin/yesod-goodies/yesod-paginator/README.md

 ~~~

 Do you have some `[Thing]` that you've already selected out of your DB,
-maybe composed from from multiple tables, and you just want to paginate
+maybe composed from multiple tables, and you just want to paginate this
-this big list?
+big list?

 ~~~ { .haskell }
 getPageR :: Handler RepHtml